Tidal Bore Rafting in Nova Scotia – The World Highest Tides

 In formation

-We zipped around each bore again and again until the tide moved onto the next sandbar or obstacle.
-We followed the waves all the way up the river until we came to the bridge and the tide was fully in for the night.
+We zipped around each bore again and again until the tide moved on to the next sandbar or obstacle.
+We followed the waves all the way up the river until we came to the bridge, and the tide was fully in for the night.

-After an exhilarating ride upriver, we had the chance to relax on the way back, chat and take in the beautiful scenery as bald eagles flew overhead.
+After an exhilarating ride upriver, we had the chance to relax on the way back, chat, and take in the beautiful scenery as bald eagles flew overhead.

-Relaxing Boat Ride back
+Relaxing Boat Ride Back

 going back to the docks

-All in a days work of Tidal Bore Rafting
+All in a day’s work of Tidal Bore Rafting

 I have seen tidal bore rafting gain popularity in the past few years and always wanted to give it a try.
 I am so glad we did!
-When you go to Nova Scotia, you’ve gotta hop on the river too.
+When you go to Nova Scotia, you’ve gotta hop on the river, too.
 Tidal bore rafting is fun for all ages.
 Whether you are an adrenaline junkie or a first-time daredevil, this will give you the thrill you are looking for.

 Details of Tidal Bore Rafting

-todal bore rafting nova scotia
+todal bore rafting video nova scotia

 Tidal Bore Rafting can be booked at River Runner’s Tidal Bore Rafting

 They offer accommodation in comfortable cottages close by, making for the perfect escape.
 A stay at the cottage is highly recommended.
-You’re coming out of the tidal bore wet, covered in mud and sticky with salt water.
+You’re coming out of the tidal bore wet, covered in mud, and sticky with salt water.

 While River Runners has hot showers and heated floors in their change rooms, there’s nothing better than taking the short two-minute drive to your cottage.
+Cottages are equipped with barbecues, hot baths, and showers and cozy up for the night under a thick blanket.

 Travel Planning Resources